 A majority of organizations only plan for a training program for new hires.
 These programs are also mostly theoretical.
 This approach is fundamentally flawed:

-One, recruits forget what they have been taught within a few weeks, at least 70% of them as per studies.
+One, recruits forget what they have been taught within 24 hours, at least 70% of them as per studies.

 Two, it doesn’t accommodate for new challenges that may come up later, or even what existing employees might be facing.

 To increase sales productivity, you need to revamp your training programs to equip your sales reps with the right skills.
 What you need is: